 - 6 Tbsp ice cold water

-- 9 medium apples, assorted red and golden delicious (about 3 lbs) – peeled, cored, and sliced thin (you will have about 10 c sliced)
+- 9 c (about 9 apples or 3 lbs) apples, assorted red and golden delicious– peeled, cored, and sliced thin (you will have about 10 c sliced)

 - 1 ½ Tbsp lemon juice